kyma-project/examples/event-subscription/lambda/README.md

 ## Installation

-1. Export your environment as variable by replacing the `<environment>` placeholder in the following command and running it:
+1. Export your Environment as a variable by replacing the **{environment}** placeholder in the following command and running it:

     ```bash
-    export KYMA_EXAMPLE_ENV="<environment>"
+    export KYMA_EXAMPLE_ENV="{environment}"
     ```

-2. Create a kubeless function to receive a JSON event
+2. Create a Kubeless function to receive a JSON Event.

     >**NOTE:** The function must be able to receive `POST` requests.

     You can find the function file [here](js/hello-with-data.js)

+    Run this command:

     ```bash
     kubeless function deploy hello-with-data --label example=event-bus-lambda-subscription --runtime nodejs8 --handler hello-with-data.main --from-file js/hello-with-data.js -n $KYMA_EXAMPLE_ENV
     ```

-3. Set your environment on the subscription endpoint
+3. Set your Environment on the subscription endpoint:

     ```bash
     #Linux
     sed -i "s/<environment>/$KYMA_EXAMPLE_ENV/g" deployment/subscription.yaml
     #OSX
     sed -i '' "s/<environment>/$KYMA_EXAMPLE_ENV/g" deployment/subscription.yaml
     ```
-    To manually edit [subscription.yaml](./deployment/subscription.yaml), replace the `<environment>` placeholder in the endpoint with your environment.
+    To manually edit [subscription.yaml](./deployment/subscription.yaml), replace the `<environment>` placeholder in the endpoint with your Environment.

-4. Subscribe the function to an Event
+4. Subscribe the function to an Event:
     ```bash
     kubectl apply -f deployment/event-activation.yaml,deployment/subscription.yaml -n $KYMA_EXAMPLE_ENV
     ```

-5. Test publishing Events to the subscribed function
+5. Test publishing Events to the subscribed function.
     - Start a sample publisher.
         The system creates the [`Publisher`](deployment/sample-publisher.yaml) deployment.
         ```bash